angr/angr-doc/docs/state_plugins.md

 State plugins have access to the state, right?
 So why isn't it part of the initializer?
 It turns out, there are a plethora of issues related to initialization order and dependency issues, so to simplify things as much as possible, the state is not part of the initializer but is rather set onto the state in a separate phase, by using the `set_state` method.
-You can override this state if you need to do things like propogate the state to subcomponents or extract architectural information.
+You can override this state if you need to do things like propagate the state to subcomponents or extract architectural information.

 ```python
 >>> def set_state(self, state):